Last updated on April 19th, 2022

 - healthy cholesterol levels in the body.

 Almonds are nutritionally beneficial for many individuals.
 Almonds are particularly safe for diabetic people.
+So, the answer to the question: is almonds good for diabetes patients?, is definitely yes!
 The nut helps in decreasing the rise in blood glucose and insulin levels after meals.
-In a study, researchers also observed that the intake of 2 ounces of almonds relates to lower levels of fasting glucose and fasting insulin.
-This quantity contains approximately 45 almonds.
-The basic point in this study is that the participants decreased their caloric consumption by enough.
+In a 2017 study published in the National Institute of Health, researchers also observed that the intake of 2 ounces of almonds relates to lower levels of fasting glucose, fasting insulin and cardiovascular risks in type 2 diabetics.
+The basic point of this study is that the participants decreased their caloric consumption by enough.
 This puts up the addition of the almonds so that no additional calories were taken.
 Also, consuming almonds might help increase insulin sensitivity in prediabetic patients.

 How do Almonds Help Diabetic Patients?